joelouthan/theologic.us/content/posts/5-few-points-friday/2020-06-26-few-points-friday.md

 draft: false
 ---

-So, since I am off social media, let me share with some memes I was about to share
+So, since I am off social media, let me share with some memes I was about to share.

+## Don’t say napping—its too friggin’ bright for that

+/napping.jpeg

+## Me as an FBI tbh

+/patrick-fbi.jpeg

-##
+## My daughter

+/enoughsnacks.jpeg

+## Cue up The Who’s Won’t Be Fooled Again

+/change.png

+## Brave yet controversial also true

+/jesus-ew.jpeg

+## It looks like that bit of news just made his day

+/beautifulcaptholt.jpeg